VerglasSoftware/igloocode-public/public/reports/README.md

 These are placeholder files.
 Replace with actual PDF reports when available.

 The reports are linked from:
-- `/companies` - Partnership page showcasing our impact to potential sponsors
+- `/partner` - Partnership page showcasing our impact to potential sponsors
 - Future locations as needed

-## Format

-Reports should include:
-- Student participation numbers
-- School engagement statistics
-- Partner testimonials
-- Competition outcomes
-- Community impact metrics
-- Future goals and projections